Are we flying blind on the economy? with Jonathan Portes

 FT features writer, focus on work/workplace/whatevs

-Historian.
-Imperial Island: A History of Empire in Modern Britain (Penguin, 2023).
+Imperial Island: A History of Empire in Modern Britain (Penguin 2023)/An Alternative History of the British Empire (HUP 2024).
 Is Free Speech Under Threat?
 (2024).

-repped by Carrie Plitt @ FBA
+repped by Carrie Plitt @FBA

 Charlemagne columnist & Brussels bureau chief, The Economist.